Diamond McGee Shares Her Experience as a Young Liberian

-But this was not always an easy experience.
-Kids are usually able to mingle with each other regardless of factors such as race, religion, nationality, etc. Diamond noticed that as kids got older those factors start to affect the way those of us who don’t fit the “status quo” socialize.
-Our differences, for better or for worse, become noticeable and affect our lives.
+But it was not always an easy experience.
+Kids are usually able to mingle with each other regardless of factors such as race, religion, nationality, etc. Diamond noticed that as kids got older, those factors started to affect the way those of us who don’t fit the “status quo” socialize.
+Our differences, for better or worse, become noticeable and affect our lives.

 “In elementary school I noticed that I had a different culture than everyone else so I judged myself on that.”
 Diamond said.